yunaChuang/ychu0126finalindividual/README.md

 ## Tools & External Techniques

 - ChatGPT helped a lot in explaining the code and improving my understanding of p5.js.
 I had all the ideas myself and tried to develop them based on what we learned in the course.
 But sometimes it was hard to achieve exactly what I imagined, so I used AI tool to help better express and implement my thoughts.
-Most of the time, I asked ChatGPT to tell me the full code and explain them step by step.
+Most of the time, I asked ChatGPT to tell me the code and explain them step by step.
+After getting the code, I always adjusted the parameters in the code made it more fits in the design.
 [ChatGPT](https://chatgpt.com/share/6847ee6c-e658-800f-8483-6ed4ac311111)
 [ChatGPT](https://chatgpt.com/share/6847eee5-7f98-800f-b918-23e87253133e)
 [ChatGPT](https://chatgpt.com/share/6847ef20-93a0-800f-baa3-6d54d8a697e4)